james0w-klein5q/notes/README.md

 # 2023-12-13
 - Today's programming wisdom is: "Premature optimization is the root of all evil" - Donald Knuth.
 Focus on writing clear, correct, and maintainable code first.
 Optimize only when necessary, and only after profiling to identify the true bottlenecks.

+# 2023-12-14
+- Today's programming wisdom is: "Premature optimization is the root of all evil." - Donald Knuth.
+This quote reminds us that optimizing code before it's necessary can lead to unnecessary complexity, bugs, and wasted time.
+It's better to write clean, simple code first and optimize only when needed.